hahashuo/STAT628-Mod2/README.md

 1. two files: Diagnostics, full model and lasso

 ## How to use the code:
+### Before running the codes in your laptop, please move the Data folder into the Code folder and change the running path to your current Code folder
 1. Using preprocess.ipynb in python to cleaning the data, replace the outliers, change the measurement from inch/lbs to m/kg.
 2. Using model(full+step+split_age).R in R to build the full model, stepwise regression model and split in age model, and get their coefficient estimation, adjusted R square and RMSE.
 3. Using Module2(Full Model+Lasso Regression).ipynb in python to build the full model and lasso regression with lambda=0.2 and 1, and get their coefficient estimation, confidence intervals, adjusted R square and RMSE.
 4. Using Diagnostics.ipynb in python to test the linear regression assumptions, find the outliers and high leverage points, and do the overfitting and performance test.
 5. Using shiny_app.R in R to build our shiny app.
-6. All plots are from preprocess.ipynb, model(full+step+split_age).R and Diagnostics.ipynb, all tables are summarized by our group which is the screenshot from our presentation slides.
+6. All plots are from model(full+step+split_age).R and Diagnostics.ipynb, all tables are summarized by our group which is the screenshot from our presentation slides.